quantify-os/quantify-core/docs/tutorials/Tutorial 1. Controlling a basic experiment using MeasurementControl.md

 Here the analysis loads the latest dataset on disk matching a search based on the {code}`label`.
 See {class}`~quantify_core.analysis.base_analysis.BaseAnalysis` for alternative dataset specification.

 After loading the data, it executes the different steps of the analysis and saves the results into a directory within the experiment container.

 The {ref}`data-storage` contains more details on the folder structure and files contained in the data directory.
-The the {mod}`quantify_core.data.handling` module provides convenience data searching and handling utilities like {meth}`~quantify_core.data.handling.get_latest_tuid`.
+The {mod}`quantify_core.data.handling` module provides convenience data searching and handling utilities like {meth}`~quantify_core.data.handling.get_latest_tuid`.

 For guidance on creating custom analyses, e.g., fitting a model to the data, see